adimiko/TransactionalBox/documentation/docs/transport/in-memory.md

 # InMemory
 :::info
-InMemory is registered as default storage.
+InMemory is registered as default transport.
 :::
 :::warning
 Intended only for testing and learning.